banksone/spark-dataprocessing/README.md

 # spark-dataprocessing

-The example bases on docker container you can easly start using included docker-compose.yml Docker will start master service and as many worker services you declare.
+The example bases on docker container you can easly start using included docker-compose.yml Docker will start Apache Spark v3 with master service and as many worker services you declare.

 ```
 docker-compose up --scale spark-worker=3